How To Do a Background Check on Yourself (Method for Each State)

 Be wary of ‘free’ background check services.
 Many times, the claim is just a hook and the free service will cost you something when you try to open and view your “free” report.

-The old adage, “you get what you pay for,” holds true.
+The old adage, “You get what you pay for,” holds true.
 So, when you’re looking for detailed records, remember that a private outlet claiming to have a national database won’t have the same information that a level 2 background check done through the FBI system will have.
 A real level 2 check is done with fingerprints, and like all private personal information, you’ll want to protect yourself from fraud and scammers.

 A good tip to remember is to always search the platform or outlet you plan to use first by googling it with the word “scam.” you’d be surprised how quickly this can eliminate a resource.